About the site

 Purpose

-Having been involved with coliving since almost its inception, watching the sector grow, the site is an ongoing project to document primarily destinational colivings across the globe — with the goal to become a platform co-op serving the needs of both users and operators:
+As a growing sector, the site is an ongoing project to document primarily destinational colivings across the globe — having the goal to become a platform co-op serving the needs of both users and operators, whom actively support the site:

 † Did you know that of all the spaces listed 20% have closed down.
 Not ideal encouragement for anyone starting out with the idea of creating their own coliving — yet isn't actually too terrible!
 Or that only 5% implement fixed move-in days, something that greatly eases operation…